oysterhr/tabasco/README.md

 ## Code of Conduct

-Everyone interacting in the Oyster::Harbor project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/oyster-harbor/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the Tabasco project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/tabasco/blob/main/CODE_OF_CONDUCT.md).

 ```